moonc4ke/laradock-guidelines/README.md

 # ssh into the workspace container
 docker-compose exec --user=laradock workspace bash

-# require ide-helper package with composer using the following command
+# cd into your laravel project and require ide-helper package with composer using the following command
 composer require --dev barryvdh/laravel-ide-helper

 # complete phpDocs